Some Thoughts on Training the "Come" Command

 As your dog follows them, you then recall your dog.

-Will he choose you over the person who has just grabbed his attention with food?
+Will he choose you over the person who has just grabbed his attention with low-value food?

 If your dog fails to come when called, you need much more training at Steps 2 & 3 and definitely change the food/toy rewards you are currently offering your dog as a reward for coming.

-Step 5 involves setting up a meet & greet session with another dog.
+Involves setting up a meet & greet session with another dog and the concept of "consequences".

 Both dogs should be on leads and hungry.

-Both dogs will be training the recall exercise, so they can not only gain individual success but also watch the other dog obey the recall commands given.
-(Dogs learn a large amount of information by observation).
+Both dogs will be training the recall exercise, so they can not only gain individual success but also watch the other dog's behaviour.

-The dogs should be reasonably close to each other & you now give your dog the recall command without jerking the lead.
+The dogs should be reasonably close to each other & you now give your recall command without jerking the lead.

-Can your dog give-up a socialising opportunity to come back to the handler without lead help?
+Can your dog give-up a socialising opportunity to come back to you without lead help?

 Hopefully yes....if not, we come to the hurdle that is known as "consequences" (corrections).